Greeleyville, South Carolina: History

 Thomas Walter Boyle was a key figure in the development of Greeleyville during the early 20th century.
 He held several important positions in the town, including vice-president of the Mallard Lumber Company and president of the Bank of Greeleyville and the Greeleyville Land & Improvement Company.
 In 1904, Mallard Lumber Company had become the main enterprise of Greeleyville, shipping a variety of types of lumber north for sale.
 Boyle's efforts in local manufacturing, merchandising, and other fields significantly contributed to the growth and prosperity of Greeleyville.
 Before Boyle's arrival in 1886, the town was relatively small, with only a saw mill, a single store, and two dwelling houses.
 The nearest school and telegraph office were located several miles away in Foreston, South Carolina.
 Within thirty-five years, Greeleyville was characterized by various forms of industry and enterprise.

 By the mid twentieth century, most sources of employment once available to residents of Greeleyville were no longer existent and this led many to begin seeking work in other communities throughout the state.
 In 1978, the town gained a medical center and four years later, in 1982, a pharmacy was opened on the site of the town's former mule and livery stable.
 The town's only chain grocery store, IGA, moved to a larger location with expanded parking in 1984.
 The store later closed and a Super G Foods Store opened in the same location before going out of business in 2008.
 During the twenty-first century, many shops once located in downtown Greeleyville became abandoned due to competition with big-box stores and other businesses located along nearby U.S. Highway 521.

 On May 21, 2021, the town of Greeleyville gathered for the ribbon-cutting ceremony for the Jonte-Sabb Farmer's Market and Pavilion.
 The structure is named for senator Ronnie A. Sabb and the late Leonard Jonte, the former CEO and president of the Bank of Greeleyville, who died in 2008.
 Jonte devoted countless hours to preserving and bettering the town, having co-founded the Greeleyville Flag Day Festival and having served on the Greeleyville Beautification Committee.
 He also purchased the Varner House, the former home of Samuel J. Taylor, which is thought to be the oldest structure in the town, and opened it to the public as a museum housing historical memorabilia.

 Burning of Mt.
 Zion AME Church

 On the night of June 20, 1995, during a string of over thirty suspicious fires at African American churches between 1995 and 1996, Mount Zion AME Church was burned as the result of arson by two Ku Klux Klan members.
-President Bill Clinton traveled to Greeleyville in June of 1996 to attend the dedication of the rebuilt church, vowing to enlist the full power of the federal government to put an end to the mass burnings of African American churches prevalent at the time.
+President Bill Clinton traveled to Greeleyville in June 1996 to attend the dedication of the rebuilt church, vowing to enlist the full power of the federal government to put an end to the mass burnings of African American churches prevalent at the time.
 The church became a national symbol of arsons following Clinton's visit to Greeleyville.